JV-conseil-Internet-Consulting/dkim-php-mail-signature/README.md

 ```

 # Installation
-> Step to step guide to generate your encryption keys and populate them through your DNS records.
+> Step by Step guide to generate your encryption keys and populate them through your DNS records.

 ## Make your own copy of config file